Top 75 Tools Every Man Should Have – Must Own Toolbox Essentials

 28. Joint Knife

 What?
 Are you going to plaster over a hole in drywall with a butter knife?
-You need a Joint Knife.
-Joint Knives make applying drywall joint compound a smooth and simple process.
+You need a joint knife (aka ‘taping knife’ or ‘drywall knife’).
+Joint knives make applying drywall joint compound a smooth and simple process.
 When using one the proper way with a thin skim coat, you’ll save yourself from all the wasted time spent sanding down walls.

 29. Jumper Cables